-- A water-assisted dust sweeper will sweep the carriageway after dust-generating activities, and waste will be contained and removed from site as soon as is practicable. - Materials that have a potential to produce dust will be removed from site as soon as possible, and vehicles that remove cold-milled material from site will have sheeted covers. - Ancillary plant, vehicles and NRMM will have been regularly maintained, paying attention to the integrity of exhaust systems. - Ancillary plant, vehicles and NRMM will be switched off when stationary to prevent exhaust emissions (e.g., there will be no idling vehicles). - Cutting, grinding, and sawing equipment (if required) will be fitted or used in conjunction with suitable dust suppression techniques e.g., local exhaust ventilation system that fits directly onto tools. - Regular monitoring (e.g., by engineer or Clerk of Works) will take place when activities that have the potential to impact local air quality are occurring.
-In the unlikely event that unacceptable dust or exhaust emissions are emanating from the site, the operation will, where practicable, be modified and re-checked to verify that the corrective action has been effective.
+- A water-assisted dust sweeper will sweep the carriageway after dustgenerating activities, and waste will be contained and removed from site as soon as is practicable. - Materials that have a potential to produce dust will be removed from site as soon as possible, and vehicles that remove cold-milled material from site will have sheeted covers. - Wherever possible, ancillary plant, vehicles, and non-road mobile machinery (NRMM) will be shut down. - All ancillary plant, vehicles and NRMM will have been regularly maintained, paying attention to the integrity of exhaust systems. - Ancillary plant, vehicles and NRMM will be switched off when stationary to prevent exhaust emissions (e.g., there will be no idling vehicles). - Where practicable, if powered generators are required, the use of mains electricity ancillary plant will be considered in place of diesel or petrol alternatives. - Cutting, grinding, and sawing equipment (if required) will be fitted or used in conjunction with suitable dust suppression techniques e.g., local exhaust ventilation system that fits directly onto tools. - Regular monitoring (e.g., by engineer or Clerk of Works) will take place when activities that have the potential to impact local air quality are occurring.
+In the unlikely event that unacceptable dust or exhaust emissions are emanating from the site, the operation will, where practicable, be modified and rechecked to verify that the corrective action has been effective.
 Actions to be considered include: (a) minimizing cutting and grinding on-site, (b) reducing the operating hours, (c) changing the method of working, etc.